MENUMENU

 It asked a crumb of me.”
 (Emily Dickinson, 1861).

+Approaching Truth from the Side.
 In this poem, Miss Dickinson is following her own advice that she has said elsewhere, “Tell all the truth, but tell it slant.”
 When we want to present truth, she is saying, come at it sideways and not head-on.
-A blunt statement of raw truth will not be readily understood, she says, and deserves instead a more indirect approach that will capture our attention.
+A blunt statement of raw truth will not be readily understood, she says, and truth instead deserves a more indirect approach that will be more effective at grabbing our attention.
 Truth is better able to be taken in by each of us from the side, through the imagination, through figures of speech, illustrations, stories, art, poetry.
-Come at the truth at different angles and not straight on, she is saying.
+Our imagination is our intellect at play.
+So, come at the truth at different angles and not straight on, she is saying.
 So in her “Hope” poem she has come at it sideways, at a slant, through the helpful metaphor of a bird, helping us to better understand the nature of hope.
 One wonders if her ‘bird’ in this poem might been referring to the eagle, since biblically the quality of hope is so directly applied to the eagle.

 “They who patiently hope in the Lord by weaving together aspects of their lives with Him, will find their strength renewed.
 Trusting in the Lord, they will be able to lift off and soar like the eagles.
 When they are running their race, they will never get winded or weary; when they are walking through life, they will never become tired or give up.”
 (Isaiah 40:31).

 The Crucial Role of the Imagination.
-Actually, the fired-up imagination is needed to believe as well as artistically create and empathize compassionately.
-Faith is dead without works, but faith will never even be born without imagination.
+We use our imagination to see the unseen with our mind’s eye, which leads to creative understanding and giving shape to truth.
+The fired-up imagination, then, is needed to follow Christ, not to mention artistically create and empathize compassionately.
+Faith is dead without works, but the desire to trust God will never even be sparked without imagination.
 How else can we be “certain of what we don’t see?”
 How else can we “understand that what is seen was not made out of what was visible?”
 (Hebrews 11).
-How can we recognize God’s presence in this world, or follow his unseen path, without a vivid, sharpened imagination?
+How can we recognize unseen God’s presence in this world, or follow his invisible path, without a vivid, sharpened imagination?
+The Christian Faith does not have to be learned through the scientific method!
 In many ways, faithlessness is a failure of the imagination.
+And the wise preacher and teacher of the Word knows that once you capture the imagination of a listener, then the rest of that person is likely to follow right along with it.
+Unfortunately, the Christian church, as well as most educational systems, have starved the imagination with an overemphasis on didactic analysis.
+That’s a pity for everyone concerned.

 METAPHOR.
 Jesus loved to inspire the imagination through His clever use of metaphor.
 He knew that the Jewish mind was accustomed to the use of metaphor due to the dominance of the Hebrew Bible.
 Generations of Jewish people were raised in a culture steeped in the myriad of metaphors in their Scriptures.
 They knew that people are like sheep, that God was similar to an eagle, that kings resemble shepherds.
 So Jesus jumped with both feet into this particular part of speech… Faith is like a mustard seed; a teachable heart is similar to fertile soil; building a faithful life resembles house construction.
 The Jewish audience was well-trained to engage their imagination so they were able to make the connections between one thing and another thing that has similar characteristics.
 In the Gospel of John, Jesus successfully used metaphor in all His “I AM” statements.
 He helpfully connected qualities of an everyday common object to His mission and status as the divine Messiah.
 He unpacked His nature in ways that the imaginative people of Israel could understand: I AM the Bread of Life; I AM the Light of the World; I AM the Gate for the Sheep; I AM the Good Shepherd; I AM the Resurrection and the life; I AM the Way, the Truth, and the Life; I AM the True Vine.
 These simple metaphors, as with other more complex ones, were brilliantly spoken by Jesus to deepen their understanding of who He was and what He did.
 Parables were extended metaphors, and in other cases He went in the other direction and used one-liners as well.
 Jesus was a true master of capturing the imagination by cleverly saying that one thing is like another.
 Jesus was the master of metaphor.